EU wonders if Theresa May has run out of 'Brexit fudge'

 One of the European diplomats I've spoken to said he believed Theresa May underestimated the Brexiteers in her cabinet and party.

-She has tried to outmanoeuvre them in Brexit negotiations, agreeing to their red lines but then ignoring them at the last minute.
+He said she had tried to outmanoeuvre them in Brexit negotiations, agreeing to their red lines but then ignoring them at the last minute.

 She gave in to Brussels when it came to citizens' rights, the financial settlement and the transition deal.
 But now that Brexit talks are focusing on UK identity and on what Brexit really means - the Brexiteers don't want to back down.